 It can be argued that the original Jeep Cherokee was the first machine to market itself as a family-friendly rig with more than a dash of off-road capability.
 As we know, that segment now occupies a huge chunk of North American sales.

 Today’s Jeep Cherokee shares much with its 1983 forebear in the same way I share a lot with Adam Levine.
 We’re both human, but that’s about it.
 The Cherokee received a comprehensive facelift for the 2019 model year.
 Along with a more, ahem, conventional front end, Jeep also upgraded the interior with better materials, seat upholstery and even the infotainment system.
-Add to that a wide selection of engines and trim levels assures Jeep dealers they have something to sell just about anyone.
+Add to that a wide selection of engines and trim levels and Jeep dealers have something to sell to just about anyone.

-Ten years after the first Cherokee appeared, Jeep unleashed the Grand Cherokee on a burgeoning SUV market.
+Just ten years after the first Cherokee appeared, Jeep unleashed the bigger Grand Cherokee on a burgeoning SUV market.
 That machine offered a spacious interior combined with off-road grunt, a mixture which proved to be a hit with customers.
 The current generation Grand has been around since 2011.
 And in that time, its lineup has only expanded.
 In the 2021 model year, the Grand Cherokee has the goods to attract a wide variety of clientele.
-Four different 4×4 systems, a raft of trims, and an array of engines ranging in output all the way up to 707 horsepower means that if a shopper wants a Grand Cherokee but can’t find one they like, they’re not looking hard enough.
+Four different 4×4 systems, a raft of trims, and an array of engines ranging in output all the way up to 707 horsepower mean that if a shopper wants a Grand Cherokee but can’t find one they like, they’re not looking hard enough.
 Plus, with the new one due to make its debut soon, it seems like the right time to get some serious deals before the current WK2 generation bows out.

 So you have a fairly recent facelift and an outgoing generation that is bound to fetch some mouth watering deals.
 But how do you cut through the marketing-speak and select the Jeep that’s right for you?
 As the porter said to the hotel guest who was struggling with their bags: let us help you with that.

 Jeep Cherokee vs Grand Cherokee

-Cherokee: A new 2.0L turbocharged four-cylinder engine joins the Cherokee’s ranks in 2019.
+Cherokee: A new 2.0L turbocharged four-cylinder engine joined the Cherokee’s ranks in 2019.
 This practical choice is rated at 270 horsepower and 295 lb-ft of torque.
-The 3.2L Pentastar V6 engine is available across most of the Cherokee lineup and is not going anywhere.
+The 3.2L Pentastar V6 engine is still available across most of the Cherokee lineup and is not going anywhere.
 It produces 271 hp and 239 lb-ft of twist.
 Occupying the entry-level end of the spectrum is a naturally aspirated 2.4L inline-four with 180 hp and 171 lb-ft of torque under its off-road belt.
-Regardless of engine choice, it’ll be mated to a nine-speed automatic transmission.
+Regardless of engine choice, the Cherokee comes with a nine-speed automatic transmission.

-Grand Cherokee: No fewer than five different engines are available in the 2019 Jeep Grand Cherokee lineup.
+Grand Cherokee: No fewer than five different engines are available in the 2021 Jeep Grand Cherokee lineup.
 All of them hairy and all of them lairy, these five mills run the gamut from a sensible V6 to a fire-breathing supercharged V8.
-The familiar corporate 3.6L Pentastar V6 makes 295 horsepower in this application while the 5.7L V8 Hemi, found in any number of Chrysler products, is good for 360 horses under the hood of this 2019 Grand Cherokee.
-Off to the left, a 240 hp 3.0L EcoDiesel V6 making a prodigious 420 lb-ft of torque is listed as an option but they may be thin on the ground.
-Topping the range are a 6.4L Hemi V8 and a supercharged 6.2L V8, rated at 475 and 707 horsepower, respectively.
+The familiar corporate 3.6L Pentastar V6 makes 286 horsepower and 255 lb-ft in this application while the 5.7L V8 Hemi, found in any number of Chrysler products, is good for 352 horses under the hood of this 2021 Grand Cherokee.
+Off to the left, a 250 hp 3.0L EcoDiesel V6 making a prodigious 420 lb-ft of torque is listed as an option but they may be thin on the ground.
+Topping the range are a 6.4L Hemi V8 and a supercharged 6.2L V8, rated at 468 and 710 horsepower, respectively.
 If you ever wanted to get the kids to school on time, these are the trucks for you.
 All Jeep Grand Cherokee engines are mated to the TorqueFlite eight-speed automatic transmission.